 Meanings of Effectiveness

 ‘Effectiveness’ refers to the capability of achieving an intended or expected outcome.
-It indicates how well a task, method, or system works in practice, especially when evaluated by results.
+It describes how well a task, method, or system works in practice, based on results (not just effort or intention).

 Definition